IIEnat/Seismographer/docs/user_manual.md

 ### Homepage: Live Seismic Map
 - Standardly manipulatable map on the left shows the Perth (for testing) and Gingin area.
 - Map will show the activity of connected seismometers and will update as new data arrives.
-- The colour of each station indicates its relative z-axis seismic activity according to the scale on the right.
+- The colour of each station indicates its relative up-down seismic activity according to the scale on the right.
   - The purple end of the colour gradient indicates a lower z-axis position, with the opposite yellow end of the spectrum indicating higher position.
-  - A red coloured station indicates and error with the data that station is recieving ()
+  - A red coloured station indicates and error with the data that station is recieving (out of range or missing).
-- Also shown on the right is the network code for the seismometers, rate the data is being streamed to the web app, the rate of the calculated data for display, and the ID of the currently selected station.
+- Also shown on the right:
+  - The network code the seismometers are on.
+  - The rate the data is being streamed to the web app.
+  - The rate of the calculated data for display.
+  - The ID of the currently selected station.
 - Clicking on a station selects it.
   - Down the bottom of the page will be a graph of the selected station's up-down seismic movement.